 Description

 Alcohol is a liquid obtained through the fermentation of certain fruits or cereals, or through distillation, which is a process of condensation most often conducted using heat.
-Alcohol is a component of various beverages, including beer, coolers, wine, cider, aperitifs, liqueurs and spirits.
+It is a component of various beverages, including beer, coolers, wine, cider, aperitifs, liqueurs and spirits.

 Effects of alcohol